SkylineCommunications/dataminer-docs/connector-help/connector_help/Harmonic ProStream 9000.md

 ## Notes

-A **BULK** parameter is added from version 1.0.0.10 onwards to update the "Socket Active Source (In)" for multiple rows in one call.The set will be done from within a script.
+A **BULK** parameter is added from version 1.0.0.10 onwards to update the "Socket Active Source (In)" for multiple rows in one call.
+The set will be done from within a script.
 It should set a string value on the BULK parameter:

 - Read PID: 12000
 - Write PID:12001